mdj0025/2210-hands-on/getting-started/README.md

 1. Compile and run the file.
 1. Make a few changes in the file to embed some intentional errors, including coding style issues.
 1. Resubmit this file in Vocareum.
+	- Pay attention to the feedback that you get from Vocareum.
+Interpreting this feedback is crucial to being able to understand and correct errors.
 1. Correct the errors you introduced and resubmit.
 1. Repeat the last few steps until you become comfortable with the workflow that you will use to submit your work to Vocareum for this course.
+1. Also practice accessing and interacting with the activity in Vocareum both through Canvas and directly through Vocareum's website.

 ## Directory Structure